sharktacos/OpenColorIO-configs/docs/configs.md

 ### View Transforms

-All View Transforms in the ANM config contain the ACES [Referrence Gamut Compression (RGC)](gamut.md) applied.
+All View Transforms in the ANM config contain the ACES [Reference Gamut Compression (RGC)](gamut.md) applied.
 Note that this is not the case for the VFX config below, where the RGC is applied as a comp node in Nuke.

 - **ACES 1.0 SDR - RGC** <br> The standard ACES [tone mapping](tonemap.md) with added RGC (see above).
 - **Show Look - RGC** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Defining Shot & Show LUT contextual variables" below for setup.